Buying a 2012 Chevrolet Silverado 1500, and saving $6000 off of MSRP.

 I chose the Silverado because I felt that GM has made a better truck now compared to any truck from a domestic automaker.
-I also don''t think that the imports have that much of a better made vehicle to justify the increase cost for them.
+I also don't think that the imports have that much of a better made vehicle to justify the increase cost for them.
 Also, the timing is right for the domestic automakers to give great deals off MRSP (manufacturer rebates).
 Domestic dealers also seem to have greater flexibility for negotiating prices.
 I chose SMP because of references by friends that they have a friendly staff.
-I also did not hear of any problems or annoiances with taking vehicles in for service.
+I also did not hear of any problems or annoyances with taking vehicles in for service.
 When we started to get down to negotiations, I showed the sales rep the Wholesale Price Report of the truck, including the options that I selected.
 I believe that this shows that I was serious about buying the vehicle and that I was aware of the negotiating room that he had.
 He accepted my price.
-In hindsite, I believe I could have taken another 1% off the markup but overall I am happy with the transaction.
+In hindsight, I believe I could have taken another 1% off the markup but overall I am happy with the transaction.
 The Wholesale Price report really is a confidence booster when going into negotiations!

 Buying a 2010 Chevrolet Malibu, and saving $6000 off of MSRP.